Sustainability

 Goldstar Jewellery LLC is a member of the Responsible Jewellery Council (RJC).

-The RJC is a standards-setting organisation established to advance responsible ethical, human rights, social and environmental practices throughout the gold, silver, platinum group metals, diamond and coloured gemstone jewellery supply chain.
+The RJC is a standards-setting organisation established to advance responsible, ethical, human rights, social and environmental practices throughout the gold, silver, platinum group metals, diamond, coloured gemstone and lab-grown materials jewellery supply chain.

 The RJC has developed a benchmark standard for the jewellery supply chain and credible mechanisms for verifying responsible business practices through third-party auditing.

-As an RJC member we commit to operating our business in accordance with the RJC Code of Practices Standard.
+As an RJC member, we commit to operating our business in accordance with the RJC Code of Practices (COP) Standard.
 We commit to integrating ethical, human rights, social and environmental considerations into our day-to-day operations, business planning activities and decision-making processes.

 View RJC Certificate